We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 In stock and ready to ship.

 Green Cover Seed is proud to market the all new Smart Radish.
-It is bred specifically for the cover crop and soil health market.
+It is bred specifically for the cover crop and soil health market with more lateral roots to help it grow further into the soil profile without heaving upward when it hits a compaction layer.
 The variety has a trait for higher plant tillering to provide more leaf area and higher plant biomass than many other radish options for forage, soil, cover and green manure.
 Larger leaves mean more solar collection area to harvest the sun’s energy, and the smoother leaf means it’s better for forage and grazing.

 In stock and ready to ship.